linode/manager/src/store/README.md

 # The Problem
 The API's current state requires that we have context of all entities for grouping by tags and searching efficiently.
-Additionally, due to the interdependent nature of these entities we often need the context of other entities for search, display, and other organizational efforst.
+Additionally, due to the interdependent nature of these entities we often need the context of other entities for search, display, and other organizational efforts.

 # The Plan
 - Create a centralized and serializable data store.